-Can I ban laptops from my classroom?
+Can I ban all students from using laptops in my classroom?

 Can I ban laptops from my classroom for everyone except students registered with AccessAbility Services?

 No. Banning technology for everyone except those who need it violates an individual’s right to keep their disability private.
 Banning laptops for all students except the ones registered with AccessAbility Services would essentially makes some students’ disabilities evident to others.
 Moreover, many students with disabilities choose not to register with AccessAbility Services but are nonetheless protected by the provincial legislation regarding appropriate accommodations.
 Laptops and smart phones also benefit students who do not have a disability: for example, these devices enable students who are not fluent in English to quickly look up a word during class

 If I check with my students who have disabilities to see if they ok with me banning laptops for other students, can I ban laptops for other students?

 No. As stated in Policy 58 - Accessibility and legislation, privacy is of utmost importance.
 Students with disabilities must not be asked to disclose their disability or need for accommodations to their instructor; instead, AccessAbility Services communicates the need for accommodations to instructors.
 Due to the real or perceived power differential between instructors and students with disabilities, instructors should not put students in a position where they might feel coerced.
 In addition, instructors might not even know which students in their class use a laptop for accommodation purposes but have not registered with AccessAbility Services.